zhusheldon/zhusheldon.github.io/docs/_posts/2024-02-16-what-is-marketing-mix-modeling.markdown

 {% endhighlight %}
 ![LossCurve]({{ site.url }}{{ site.baseurl }}/assets/images/MMM_04.png)

-Since the residuals of both models do follow a normal distribution, along with our low RMSE, we can be satisfied with using a linear regression model for our data.
+Since the residuals of both models do follow a normal distribution, our data follows the assumptions of linear regression and has a linear relationship.
+Along with our low RMSE, we can be satisfied with using a linear regression model for our data.

-With the RMSE from both models being relatively close, we can assume both models perform similarly.
-The RMSE of around 1 applied to our dataset indicates that the average error of our predicted sales value from the true sales value is typcally around $1 mil.
+The neural network was able to achieve an RMSE of 1.49, better than the linear regression model from sklearn.
+The RMSE applied to our dataset indicates that the average error of our predicted sales value from the true sales value is typically around $1.49 mil.

 # Conclusion